fkoehler42/rainfall/bonus3/walkthrough.md

 End of assembler dump.
 ```

-This level is straightforward, after analysing the code we know that we have to focus on the `strcmp(buffer, [argv1])` instruction to make the program execute `execl("/bin/sh", "sh", NULL)`.
+This level is straightforward, after analysing the code we understand that we have to focus on the `strcmp(buffer, [argv1])` instruction to make the program execute `execl("/bin/sh", "sh", NULL)`.
 The `fopen/memset/fread` process is absolutely useless, no investigation needed here.
 We look at how `argv[1]` is used along the code before the comparison, and see that it is converted to an integer thanks to `atoi`.
-This integer is then used as an index of the buffer to set it to '0'.
+This integer is then used as an index of the buffer to set its content to '\0'.

 ## Exploit

 Since we have no idea of what the buffer contains, we try to set the '\0' to its first character (`buf[0] = '\0'`).
-By doing so, `argv[1]` is equal to the character '0', not the value '\0'.
+By doing so, `argv[1]` is equal to the character '0', not '\0'.
 Obviously, in this case, `strcmp` does not return '0' and we do not fulfill the condition to call `execl`.

-The solution is to send an argument which , once converted by `atoi`, will return 0; and on the same time the first character of this argument must be equal to '\0'.
+The solution is to send an argument which, once converted by `atoi`, will return 0; and on the same time the first character of this argument must be equal to '0'.
 After some trials, we find the proper way to do this : to send an empty string.

 ```console
 bonus3@RainFall:~$ ./bonus3 ""